qucontrol/openquad/doc/using/intro_using.rst

     >>> f_values = f(*quad.angles)
     >>> f_values.shape
     (2, 28)

-.. ** <-- this comment is only because of my bad syntac highliting in vim
-.. todo: remove this comment

 You can perform the integration on the array data at a later point with